MizaGBF/RPGMTL/readme.md

 > [!WARNING]
 > Don't close the console to shut it down!
 The abrupt stop might result in data losses or corruption.

+> [!NOTE]
+> Copy buttons will likely not work if you access RPGMTL via an IP (for example, `127.0.0.1:8000`) hence why localhost is prefered.
+If you are on a different machine, you could try to set a domain name for that machine IP in your OS host file to fix this issue.

 ### Settings

 Before starting anything, you can tinker with the various settings.